Fornication/Wanderlust/README.md

 **Please do not expect the game to be functionally similar to vanilla.** There are a lot of mods installed that modify core base game functionality as well as adding on new mechanics.

 Wanderlust is the Skyrim that I've built to match what I find the most fun.
-I enjoy immersion, roleplaying, difficulty, and a strong sense of progression.
+I enjoy exploration, immersion, roleplaying, difficulty, and a strong sense of progression.
 Wanderlust is a summation of what I enjoy most about Skyrim and is a forever ongoing work in progress.
 There are way too many details to discuss in a readme, but I invite you to experience Wanderlust more as a journey through your character into Skyrim to really integrate yourself into the world.

-- Requiem is a Skyrim overhaul that encompasses the entire game.
-Requiem de-levels the world, and you can fight extremely difficult content right from level 1.
-Not every build can complete all content.
-Combat can be extremely punishing.
-Every build has a weakness.
-All skills will require a perk to be useable.
-If you're not already familiar with Requiem and wish to play this list, it will be an extremely difficult learning curve.
-- 3Tweaks is a Requiem overhaul that this list is build around.
-Requiem can be unbalanced, and 3Tweaks aims to fix this.
-You need to be much more conservative with stamina management.
-You now can **ONLY** level up by finding insight and greater insight potions and then using your **increase skills** power.
-These potions are given as quest rewards but mainly found as loot in various chests and for killing various NPCs across Skyrim.
-It may be a good idea to read up upon 3Tweaks systems https://sites.google.com/view/3bftweaksrequiem/home.
-- Fast Travel is enabled in this list.
-I encourage you to fast travel... whenever you can afford it.
-- Skyrim Souls makes your inventory menu not pause.
-Be sure to have necessary hotkeys set up.
-- Using horses to exploit your way up mountains will probably result in you dying.
-- Jumping down mountains instead of using the proper roads may result in you dying.
-- Having proper lighting and not being able to see well in dark dungeons is a part of the design.
-Find a lantern or other item to help you see.
+Pretend it's your first time playing again!

 ### Gameplay Tips

-- Again, in order to gain levels, you need to use the **INCREASE SKILLS** less power after finding some potions or greater potions of insight.
 - Your race matters; choose this carefully.
-- Requiem provides you with 3 starting perks.
-I recommend that you focus at least 2 of these on combat-related skills to help you through combat.
+- You are provided with 3 starting perks.
+I recommend that you focus at least 1 of these on combat-related skills to help you through combat.
 - You can choose your standing stone and divine blessing right after starting your character by using the lesser power given to you.
-Daedric blessings tend to have a downside, and you may want to avoid these until you get more comfortable with the basics.
+Daedric blessings tend to have a downside and normally require a murder before they benefit you.
 - Always keep food buffs up to benefit your character; food can be cooked or bought from innkeepers.
+Make sure to have a meal and a snack effect active when you can!
 - Having a good night sleep or even a poor night sleep increase the rate at which your stamina and magicka regenerate.
 Be sure to sleep before adventuring.
 - Exploration and even wildlife can be very punishing.
-You may want to stick to easier tasks and enemies if you lack experience.
-Once you're more comfortable, bandits are generally the best way to start off most characters.
-Some bandits may be higher level than you and some bandit camps are more difficult than others.
-In general, you will want to start off clearing bandit camps to provide early game levels.
-Boss chests at the end of camps/dungeons always offer insight potions and are a great early game goal.
-Animals can be hunted and killed too.
 Animals tend to be easier and more predictable than bandits, but are less rewarding.
+The world is deleveled, so think twice before trying to take on vampires or daedra!
+There is nothing wrong with trial and error.
+See what works for you.
 - Don’t leave town without being prepared for a fight.
 Be prepared to run away.
 Always watch your back.
 'DO NOT' run out of stamina, ever.

-### Replayability

-- 3Tweaks was designed with shorter playthroughs in mind.
-Replayability with different races, classes, birthsigns, and divine/daedric blessings keeps you engaged.
-With permadeath, you may very well be starting over frequently.
-- Despite 3Tweaks being designed for shorter playthroughs, it is EXTREMELY customizable in the Requiem - 3Tweaks MCM.
-Leveling rate of insight potions is adjustable in the MCM and you can have an extremely long or extremely short playthrough, which is completely up to your discretion.
-You can repeatedly edit this MCM at any point during your playthrough, if you feel like you need to change it.
+- The most important tip: you are an absolute weakling at level 1.
+You will feel yourself grow dramatically stronger at every level.
+Don't give up!

 ### FAQ